yilmazde/Python-Assignment/README.md

         ◦ Standard Deviation

     2. Lineer Model Results:
        The results of a linear model with kill rating as the outcome variable and the categories of bug as the predictor variables.
+Please        note that the linear equation needs to be specified by using appropriate variable names, depending on the dataframe in use.

     3. Graphic Representation:
        Boxplots with overlaid points showing the distribution of kill ratings for each category of bug.
+Again, please consider your              dataframe when specifying names to display with your plot.

 ### Source Information